Congratulations on finishing the Logic Games course.

 In the front window of Peter’s Pet Palace, there are three cages — cage one, cage two, and cage three — that contain a total of seven cats.
 Each cat is a different color: brown, black, white, gray, tabby, calico, or orange.
 The gray cat and the tabby cat are not in the same cage.
 The black cat is in cage three only if the white cat is also in cage three.
 Each cage contains a different number of cats.
 The orange cat is in cage 2.
 There is at least one cat in each cage.

 Okay, once we have read the premise, we can see that this is a grouping game.
 What are the groups?
 What are the elements we are asked to arrange into these groups?
 The groups are the three cages that contain the cats.
 The cats are the elements we need to arrange.
-Unlike the previous game, the elements are not identical.
-Rather than ten students, we have seven cats of varying colors.
+We have seven cats of varying colors.

 Our roster might look like this: